Improvisational theatre: Modern

 In 1984, Dick Chudnow (Kentucky Fried Theater) founded ComedySportz in Milwaukee, WI.
 Expansion began with the addition of ComedySportz-Madison (WI), in 1985.
 The first Comedy League of America National Tournament was held in 1988, with 10 teams participating.
 The league is now known as CSz Worldwide and boasts a roster of 29 international cities.

 In San Francisco, The Committee theater was active in North Beach during the 1960s.
 It was founded by alumni of Chicago's Second City, Alan Myerson and his wife Jessica.
 When The Committee disbanded in 1972, three major companies were formed: The Pitchell Players, The Wing, and Improvisation Inc. The only company that continued to perform Close's Harold was the latter one.
-Its two former members, Michael Bossier and John Elk, formed Spaghetti Jam in San Francisco's Old Spaghetti Factory in 1976, where shortform improv and Harolds were performed through 1983.
+Its two former members, Michael Bossier and John Elk, formed Spaghetti Jam in San Francisco's Old Spaghetti Factory Cafe in 1976, where shortform improv and Harolds were performed through 1983.
 Stand-up comedians performing down the street at the Intersection for the Arts would drop by and sit in.
 In 1979, Elk brought shortform to England, teaching workshops at Jacksons Lane Theatre, and he was the first American to perform at The Comedy Store, London, above a Soho strip club.

 Modern political improvisation's roots include Jerzy Grotowski's work in Poland during the late 1950s and early 1960s, Peter Brook's "happenings" in England during the late 1960s, Augusto Boal's "Forum Theatre" in South America in the early 1970s, and San Francisco's The Diggers' work in the 1960s.
 Some of this work led to pure improvisational performance styles, while others simply added to the theatrical vocabulary and were, on the whole, avant-garde experiments.

 Joan Littlewood, an English actress and director who was active from the 1950s to 1960s, made extensive use of improv in developing plays for performance.
 However, she was successfully prosecuted twice for allowing her actors to improvise in performance.
 Until 1968, British law required scripts to be approved by the Lord Chamberlain's Office.
 The department also sent inspectors to some performances to check that the approved script was performed exactly as approved.

 In 1987, Annoyance Theatre began as a club in Chicago that emphasizes longform improvisation.
 The Annoyance Theatre has grown into multiple locations in Chicago and New York City.
 It is the home of the longest running musical improv show in history at 11 years.

-In 2012, Lebanese writer and director Lucien Bourjeily used improvisational theater techniques to create a multi-sensory play entitled 66 Minutes in Damascus.
-This play premiered at the London International Festival of Theater, and is considered one of the most extreme kinds of interactive improvised theater put on stage.
+In 2012, Lebanese writer and director Lucien Bourjeily used improvisational theatre techniques to create a multi-sensory play entitled 66 Minutes in Damascus.
+This play premiered at the London International Festival of Theatre, and is considered one of the most extreme kinds of interactive improvised theatre put on stage.
 The audience play the part of kidnapped tourists in today's Syria in a hyperreal sensory environment.

 Rob Wittig and Mark C. Marino have developed a form of improv for online theatrical improvisation called netprov.
 The form relies on social media to engage audiences in the creation of dynamic fictional scenarios that evolve in real-time.